aanderer/ClinicalTrialsWithSurrogates/README.md

 curve for this treatment arm
 * PFS_Note: anything else deemed important by RAs

-<b>MBC_info.csv</b>:This file has additional trial design and demographic information collected for each arm of each of the 89 trials in MBC repository that contain Kaplan-Meier curves for both Overal Survival AND either Progression Free Survival or Time to Progression.
+<b>MBC_info.csv</b>:This file has additional trial design and demographic information collected for each arm of each of the 89 trials in the MBC repository that contain Kaplan-Meier curves for both Overal Survival AND either Progression Free Survival or Time to Progression.

 * Unique_ID: identification for paper and study arm
 * ECOG_0: proportion of patients with level 0 ECOG performance status (Eastern